mRcOol7/live_sports_stream/README.md

 - **Automatic Activation**: PiP mode activates automatically when you minimize or switch tabs.
 - **Manual Activation**: You can also enable it manually by right-clicking on the video (in supported browsers).

-Feel free to copy and paste this formatted guide for display.
 Let me know if you need any further adjustments or additions!

 ---